 If you have a complicated financial and family situation, a lawyer can help you create your Will, however this can be a costly exercise.

 There are specialist companies that provide this service too, and can act as the ‘executor’ when you pass away.
-Most of these companies charge a standard fee to put everything in place, and take a small percentage of your ‘estate’ upon passing.
+Most of these companies charge a standard fee to put everything in place, and take a percentage of your ‘estate’ upon passing. *It’s important to know what that percentage will be as it could be sizable.

 We have partnered with a leading New Zealand company in this field, and can help you through the process of creating your Will.
 If you have relatively simple circumstances, you can even do the whole thing online.